Representation-Aware Unlearning via Activation Signatures: From Suppression to Entity-Signature Erasure: Dataset Construction

 \section{Dataset Construction}

-This appendix describes the construction of our real-world entity based prompt Dataset.
-We arbitrarily chose 11 musicians as our subjects (entity), and for each subject (e.g. in Table \ref{tab:top-subjects-top-predicates}), we extract facts from Wikipedia and Wikidata.
-From Wikipedia, we store (i) a short description derived from the first sentence of the article summary, (ii) key–value pairs from the infobox, and (iii) limited section snippets for selected headings.
-From Wikidata, we query a fixed set of high-salience properties (e.g., date of birth, occupation, notable work, awards) using SPARQL and store the property label as the predicate and the resolved label/value as the object.
-Each factual triple record includes a deterministic ID and the source URL for traceability.
+We construct a dataset of controlled prompts grounded in verifiable facts about real-world entities.
+We select 11 public subjects, and for each subject we extract facts from Wikipedia and Wikidata.
+From Wikipedia, we store a short description from the article summary, selected infobox key--value pairs, and limited section snippets.
+From Wikidata, we query high-salience properties using SPARQL and store the property label as the predicate and the resolved label or value as the object.
+Each factual triple record includes a deterministic ID and source URL for traceability.

 \FloatBarrier